shaneajeffery/shane-jeffery.com/README.md

 Deployed and hosted with Vercel.

 Personal website built using React, NextJS,and TailwindCSS.
-All content is being delivered locally from Markdown files, but will be iterating and moving to Contentful's headless CMS soon.
+All content is being delivered locally from Markdown files.

-Test coverage to be added soon with Jest, RTL, and possibly some E2E with Cypress or Playwright.

 ## Todo

-- [ ] Migrate markdown content files to Contentful.
 - [ ] Write unit tests with Jest and RTL.
 - [ ] Add badge for unit test coverage once tests are written.
 - [ ] Write E2E tests with either Cypress or Playwright.